The short answer is Yes!

 A Town Committee was set up to organise the place.
-The area of the town was declared to be a 1.5 mile radius surrounding His Brittanic Majesty's Commissioner's office.
+The jurisdiction of the town was declared to be a 1.5 mile radius surrounding His Brittanic Majesty's Commissioner's office.
 A town hall, hotel, banks, trading centres, Catholic Church and school, and other facilities were provided and the town developed very rapidly.

 Nairobi was given the status of a city by Royal Charter, March 1950.
-(In 1964 Keny became independent and Nairobi's Mayor indigenous.
+(In 1964 Kenya became independent and Nairobi's Mayor indigenous.
 In 2013, the title of Nairobi City Council was changed to Nairobi City County).

 1960 to now: growth of slums